Pearls: How to Wear Them

 There are several different kinds of saltwater pearls.
 All of these can be used to make beautiful necklaces, earrings, bracelets and more.

 South Sea Pearls are the largest and rarest type of pearl.
 They are typically the most expensive and can be white or grayish in color, with hues of pale pink and silver.
-These pearls have an extremely bright luster and are frequently used to make all kinds of jewelry pieces, like the choker below.
+These pearls have an extremely bright luster and are frequently used to make all kinds of jewelry pieces.

 Akoya Pearls are what most people consider to be the classic pearl.
 When it comes to the art of jewelry-making, Akoya pearls are the most commonly used for pearl necklaces, earrings, and bracelets.

 Tahitian pearls are also known as “black pearls” due to their dark appearance.
 Even still, they brag beautiful overtones of blue, green and silver.
 They are treasured for their dramatic flair and are less “classic” than the traditional white pearls we all know and love.

 Freshwater pearls are exactly what they sound like: pearls that are grown in fresh water.
 This can be a lake, pond or river.
 One of the most well-known types of freshwater pearls is Biwa pearls.
 These beauties are not the typical round shape and can be a wide range of pastel colors.

 Wearing pearls is fun and there are countless ways to mix and match your pearl earrings, chokers, and bracelets.
 Despite what popular culture has taught us, pearls aren’t just reserved for fancy three-course meals and stately events.
 Pearls can be worn for any and all occasions, and even with your favorite pair of jeans!